the-innovation-circuit/resources/README.md

 # Innovation Circuit Event Resources

 We love to help you with some great resources!
+More documentation coming soon.

 ### Workshops